devkolasani/devkolasani/README.md

 ### Hi there

--   🔭 I’m currently working on a Personal Portfolio website
+-   🔭 I’m currently working on a Password generator
--   🌱 I’m currently learning Framer Motion with React
+-   🌱 I’m currently learning Next.js